deakjahn/flutter_theming_howto/README.md

 In the background, this approach doesn't introduce any new concepts, it just uses the underlying theming mechanism Flutter offers.
 Most importantly, it relies on a provider to inject the necessary information into the app build process.
+Also, it would be fairly simple to adapt to other state management solutions, eg. Riverpod or plain old `InheritedWidget` or `ListenableBuilder`.

 So, let's introduce this provider first:

 ## ThemeManager